Man in Germany contracts coronavirus in one of first cases of transmission outside China

 Bavaria’s health ministry said people who had been in contact with the man had been informed of possible symptoms, hygiene measures and transmission channels.

+Health Minister Jens Spahn said the risk to people’s health in Germany from the coronavirus remained low.

-Reporting by Michelle Martin in Berlin; Additional reporting by Madeline Chambers, Kanishka Singh in Bengaluru and Kenneth Maxwell in Tokyo; Editing by Alexandra Hudson
+Reporting by Michelle Martin in Berlin; Additional reporting by Madeline Chambers in Berlin, Alexander Huebner in Munich, Kanishka Singh in Bengaluru and Kenneth Maxwell in Tokyo; Editing by Alexandra Hudson